NoobDevRohan/OnixClientFaq/README.md

 DM [Isaiahluke40#3089](https://discord.com/users/397244496586211339) for now until Hugo comes back.
 (Only if related to antivirus problems).
 If I'm not online, I suggest going to [#make-a-ticket](https://discord.com/channels/814195071356370977/945717582269399050) and create a ticket.

 Please go to [#make-a-ticket](https://discord.com/channels/814195071356370977/945717582269399050) and create a ticket there if you are currently encountering issues relating to the injector and/or client.
 (Please wait patiently after making a ticket)

+# The Onix Client License

+Definitions: Us/We (the Onix Client developers), You (you reading this/using Onix Client) We own the Onix Client name, the logo, and its programs/binaries.
+You are subject to the following terms:
+## - You can:

+• Talk about the client

+• Show the logo in your YouTube thumbnail(s)

+• Use the logo to showcase the client in rewiews, showcases, etc

+## - You cannot:

+• Use the logo and name for your own product(s) **without permission from us**

+• Claim the logo and name as yours

+• Promote your product with the logo and name

+• Reupload or redistribute the client/launcher in different websites (Mediafire, Dropbox, your own Discord server, etc.)

+• Distribute a modified version of the client/launcher

+• Use, distribute, and/or own older versions of any of our products

+Failure to comply with these terms will result in your content being taken down.

+Extra notes: We don't want to be a boring company.
+We just want to protect our logo and name.
+Any questions should be asked in [#make-a-ticket](https://discord.com/channels/814195071356370977/945717582269399050).

 ## 🤝 Contributing

 You can contribute to this FAQ by making a fork of this project, editing it, and submitting a pull request.
 All **valid** help is accepted and is encouraged.
 Thank you for reading and helping to make this better!